12 Cordyceps Benefits

 If working out is a part of your daily ritual, you might be interested in improving your exercise performance.
 Improved athletic performance is one of the more talked-about possible benefits of incorporating Cordyceps into your daily routine.

 The compound adenosine works to help deliver energy to your muscles.
-A more efficient way of bringing energy to your muscles may impact the way your body uses oxygen, especially while exercising.
+A more efficient way of bringing energy to your muscles can impact the way your body uses oxygen, especially while exercising.

 4. May Help Maintain Blood Pressure